beothorn/OneClickStableDifusionAutomatic1111Colab/README.md

 [AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) is currently the best web ui to work with stable diffusion.

 This launcher runs in a single cell and uses google drive as your disk.
-This means your generations are saved to gdrive and faster startup times.
+This means your generations are saved to gdrive and faster startup times (no redownloading model/updating repos).

 Also a random password is generated on each run, which makes it safer from getting hijacked by bots scanning gradio urls.